paddyohanlon/remote-manifesto/_posts/2013-09-08-inspiring-russian-grandfather-potato-harvesting-machine.markdown

 description: Testing
 date:   2013-09-07 15:36:00
 categories: articles
-location: the air, between Bucharest, Romania, and Girona, Catalonia
+location: the air, between Bucharest, Romania and Girona, Catalonia
 ---

 Lidiya and I visited her grandparents in Russia for a couple of fantastic weeks at the end of August.
 I set up shop on their cosy terrace, just in reach of wifi from a nearby hotel.